belthor777/Machine-Learning/PH207x/excercises/Lesson10/Linear Regression.md

 > ε_i= residual error -> ε_i ~ N(0, T²)
 > = α + β_1*x_i + ε_i
 > μ_y_i|x_i= E(y_i|x_i)= α + β*x   | Y_i ~ N(μ_y_i|x_i, σ²)

+### Assumptions ###

+* We can assume that the **hospitals are independent** of each other, and so it seems reasonable to say that we have independent observations, or independent hospitals.
+* We need to assume that there's a **linear relationship between the outcome in covariate**.
+And we looked at the scatter plot and this looked pretty reasonable.
+*